michaellee123/Pager/README.md

 ## How about it

 You know that, Google created `ViewPager` and `ViewPager2`, now there is a new shit named `Compose Pager`.
 I don't know what's in Google's developer's mind to create such a worst thing, `Compose Pager` missed `offset limit`, it means you can only show three items, but sometimes we need to write a banner with stack style, I don't know why how we wanna do that, but the PMs want it.
+(Modify at 2023-09-26: My genius product manager said that he want a normal style banner, so why did he create that shit?
+Is he thinking with his asshole?)

 But don't worry, we have hands, yep, we have these.
 We can do anything we want, so there are some new shit by me here.